MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/components-and-threads.md

 ![Distribution Manager thread hierarchy](./media/components-and-threads/4000597_en_2.png)

-- **Main DistMgr Thread**
+- **Main DistMgr thread**

   Log entry for identification: `SMS_EXECUTIVE started SMS_DISTRIBUTION_MANAGER as thread ID 3648 (0xE40)`

   This thread is started by `SMS_Executive` on service startup.
-The Main DistMgr thread starts Replication Processing, DP Manager, Content Cleanup, DP Certificate Monitoring, Content Library Move, IIS Config Change Processing, DP Reassignment and Upgrade Processing threads when it starts.
-It also starts Package Processing threads on-demand when a package change occurs.
+The main DistMgr thread starts the replication processing, DP Manager, content cleanup, DP certificate monitoring, content library move, IIS config change processing, DP reassignment and upgrade processing threads when it starts.
+It also starts package processing threads on-demand when a package change occurs

-  In addition to managing these threads, this thread also handles changes to the Site Control File and updates DP settings (Configure DP/PXE, update registry settings, create monitoring/usage tasks on the DP, and so on).
+  In addition to managing these threads, this thread also handles changes to the Site Control File and updates DP settings (configure DP/PXE, update registry settings, create monitoring/usage tasks on the DP, and so on).

-- **Replication Processing Thread**
+- **Replication processing thread**

   Log entry for identification: `Starting thread for processing replication, thread ID = 0x1A14 (6676)`